Speculations on the Link Between Sports and Anorexia

 — amber sayer, from PR: A personal record of running from anorexia

-The eating disorder we call "anorexia" has some real nomenclature problems.
+The eating disorder we usually call "anorexia" has some real nomenclature problems.
 Its formal name "Anorexia Nervosa" is inaccurate on both counts.
-"Nervosa" implies that this is a "nervous" condition which isn't really a term unless you are practicing psychiatry in Vienna one hundred years ago.
-"Anorexia" is Greek for "no hunger," which is also inaccurate, since most sufferers of the condition feel hungry all the time, they just do not respond to hunger by eating.
+"Nervosa" implies that the starvation has an entirely psychological causation, reflecting an outdated understanding of the disease.
+"Anorexia" is Greek for "no hunger," which is also inaccurate, since most sufferers of the condition feel hungry most of the time, they just do not respond to hunger by eating.

 "Anorexia Athletica" is an older term that has never been in wide circulation, but it suits my thesis pretty well. . .

-This story begins, as all good medical stories do, with mice.
+This story begins, as most good medical stories do, with mice.
 Two mice, to be specific, have volunteered to take place in a feeding experiment.
 The first mouse, Norma, is housed in a simple cage equipped in the usual fashion: water bottle, feeding dish and some light wood shavings for bedding.
 The second mouse, Anna, is housed in a cage with water, food dish and wood chips as well.
-But she is lucky and given access to a running wheel in her cage.
-This is a good thing for Anna, because mice love to run, and a healthy mouse will run about a 5k per night if given free access to either open space or a running wheel.
+But Anna is lucky and given access to a running wheel in her cage.
+This is a good thing for her, because mice love to run.
+A healthy mouse will run about a 5k per night if given free access to either open space or a running wheel.